 Similar to Medicare, a Medicare Advantage plan makes you pay for part of the costs of the Medicare-covered services you’re receiving.
 Unlike Medicare, however, the Advantage plans place a limit on the most you will have to pay in any given year and this is called the out-of-pocket limit.

 Medicare Advantage plans could have different out-of-pocket limits.
-The highest limit is $6,700 in 2017, however, a PPO, which allows you to use out-of-network services, could have a higher limit.
+The highest limit is $6,700, however, a PPO, which allows you to use out-of-network services, could have a higher limit.

 Some of the costs that count towards that limit include: